AdobeDocs/uix/src/pages/services/aem-cf-console-admin/guides/hello-world/index.md

 We assume that your organization have access to [Adobe App Builder](https://developer.adobe.com/app-builder/docs/overview/) and you created a project in [Adobe Developer Console](https://developer.adobe.com/console).
 If not, please refer to [UI Extensions Development Flow](https://git.corp.adobe.com/pages/dx-devex-acceleration/uix-docs/guides/development/#1-get-access-to-app-builder).

-## Initialize our Application using the CLI and generate a base structure from template
+## Initialize our application using the CLI and generate a base structure from template
 Firstly, we need to [Signing in from CLI](https://developer.adobe.com/app-builder/docs/getting_started/first_app/#3-signing-in-from-cli) and [bootstrap our project](https://developer.adobe.com/app-builder/docs/getting_started/first_app/#4-bootstrapping-new-app-using-the-cli).

 Please complete all the steps described in [Initialize our Application using the CLI](pages/dx-devex-acceleration/uix-docs/guides/development/#3-initialize-our-application-using-the-cli-for-local-development).